 3. Citi Bike, New York City

 New York’s Citi Bike, North America’s largest and busiest bike share system, is wholly owned and operated by Motivate.
 As the name suggests, the service’s biggest sponsor is Citibank, whose branding conspicuously adorns each bike.

 Citi Bike is a bit costlier than other peer organizations, largely due to the higher costs for alternative forms of transportation in New York City.
+It’s especially pricey for day pass users, who pay $4 for each additional 15 minutes past the initial 30 minutes.
 The program is available year-round, 24 hours a day.